felixschloesser/DetectScratches/README.md

 * Pillow
 * scipy

-see the requirements.txt for the full list
+see docker/requirements.txt for the full list

 ## Docker deployment